What is Control Premium?

 Learn More → Investment Banking Guide

-Numerous transaction-related factors influence the size of control premiums — and the following variables listed below tend to increase the likelihood of a higher control premium.
+There are numerous transaction-related factors that influence the size of control premiums, but the most common sources tend to increase the likelihood of a higher control premium include the following:

 - Revenue or Cost Synergies